 That same study also found that the physical and social environment plays a powerful role in shaping the context within which pain is experienced.
 Oxytocin is the same hormone that triggers an orgasm.
 You don’t often have an orgasm while standing in line at the grocery store or riding on a crowded subway.
 Your environment and mindset play a BIG role in the release of this hormone.

 There are several strategies you can use to create a safe and supportive environment, and improve your ability to focus and manage through discomfort.
 Quite possibly the most important strategy is 360˚ Breathing.
 This style of breathing activates your body’s parasympathetic nervous system, which calms your body and improves your ability to focus.
-Watch this quick video to learn how to perform 360˚ Breathing.

 Sources: